-Each LDL particle is carried around in the blood by one particle of ApoB.
-Since LDL particles can be large, small, or even tiny remnants it appears that your ApoB levels may be the more important determinant of your overall risk of atherosclerotic heart disease.
+Each LDL particle is carried around in the blood by one particle of Apolipoprotein B (ApoB).
+Since LDL particles can be large, small, or even tiny remnants, it appears that your ApoB levels are the more important determinant of your overall risk of atherosclerotic heart disease.
 That’s because if you have large LDL particles, your LDL burden might appear high, but your particle number, which we determine by your ApoB will not be large.
-On the contrary, if you have many smaller LDL particles, then your LDL level might be normal, or high normal, but your ApoB will be high.
-Larger LDL particles, and thus a lower ApoB might be more ‘protective”, or might minimize your risk of developing atherosclerosis at a young age.
+On the contrary, if you have many smaller LDL particles, your LDL level might be normal, but your ApoB will be high.
+Larger LDL particles, and thus a lower ApoB might be more “protective” or might minimize your risk of developing atherosclerosis at a young age.
 We are not sure of this… but this appears to be the trend for now.
-Science evolves, all facts have a half-life and science is complicated— therefore, as the science changes, this post will change too ;-).
+Science evolves, all facts have a half-life, and science is complicated— therefore, as the science changes, this post will change too ;-).

 A cell called the endothelium lines the inside of the blood vessel (lumen).
 The endothelium is a thin single layer of cells.
 A healthy endothelium keeps the blood in the vessel from clotting.
-If a plaque inside the vessel’s wall becomes large enough it can rupture through the endothelial wall.
+If a plaque inside the vessel’s wall becomes large enough, it can rupture through the endothelial wall.
 Now the plaque is inside the blood vessel.
-That “plaque rupture” causes the blood to clot, and that will lead to a heart attack.
+That “plaque rupture” causes the blood to clot, leading to a heart attack.

 Here is an important concept.
 Scientists find that plaque formation can start to occur in our early teens.
 Yes, our early teens.
 But we typically do not see clinically relevant events (heart attacks) until decades later.
 Why is that?
-It’s because LDL related plaques take decades to become large enough to become a clinical burden.
+It’s because LDL-related plaques take decades to become large enough to become a clinical burden.
 This is why this is a hard issue to study.
 Most drug trials last 6 mos or a few years at most.
 It’s hard to prove that an effect took place if the natural process takes decades to develop.
-So, if a new drug such as a PCSK9 inhibitor reports a 15% (i made that 3 up) drop in cardiac events over a short time, imagine what a paper might show if that drug was pulsed (given for a year, then stopped and repeat) over someone’s lifetime.
+So, if a new drug such as a PCSK9 inhibitor reports a 15% drop in cardiac events over a short time, imagine what a paper might show if that drug was pulsed (given for a year, then stopped and repeated) over someone’s lifetime.

 What the paper below proposes is decreasing the LDL/ApoB burden starting at a younger age.
 The reasoning seems logical enough.
-It will take a long while until these studies are completed… so for now, keep in mind that your children do not have a free pass against an accumulated burden of LDL/ApoB related plaque.
-What they eat when their young are affecting their artery’s wall now.
+It will take a long while until these studies are completed… so for now, keep in mind that your children do not have a free pass against an accumulated burden of LDL/ApoB-related plaque.
+What they eat when they’re young is affecting their artery wall now.